 Running IM-UFF simulation

 - Be sure that the “Static topology (UFF only)” and the “Keep vdW for manipulated” checkboxes are unchecked.

 - Press the “Simulation running” (green arrow) button.

 IM-UFF simulation is now running.
 You can see at the bottom of the IM-UFF parameter window the total energy of the system as well as each individual energy term.
 Try to displace the atoms with the mouse.
 You see that when you move slightly the atoms, the bonds are not broken and the system moves in order to locally adjust the structure while the topology is preserved.
 However, if you displace an atom a lot, it breaks the bonds to its neighbors and the topology is updated in consequence.
 On the contrary, when the atom location gets closer to some atoms, bonds can form to create and a new topology can appear.

 Customizing UFF and IM-UFF

-The IM-UFF interaction model allows one to set the van der Waals cutoff, the van der Waals switching distance and the periodicity of the neighbor lists construction for the two simulation modes: UFF only and IM-UFF.
+The IM-UFF interaction model allows one to set the van der Waals cutoff, the van der Waals switching distance, and the periodicity of the neighbor list construction for the two simulation modes: UFF only and IM-UFF.
 For details about these parameters, see our previous post describing the UFF interaction model.

 The IM-UFF interaction model also offers several options to customize the automatic typization in UFF/IM-UFF.
 The description of these options can ones again be found in our previous post describing the UFF interaction model.
 However, note that when IM-UFF is running (ie. when the static topology is unchecked), only the maximum coordination and maximum valence can be set.
 In this mode, the bond order and typization cannot be directly set since they take continuous values in function of the current positions of the atoms, to allow smooth transitions between different topologies.
 For more details, see our reference article .